basarkomurcu/Mario_Game/README.md

 Also, It should be noted that code is compiled for x86 architecture and solution file can directly be opened instead of opening each file seperately.

+Here is a snapshot of the main menu of the game:
 ![Ekran Görüntüsü (676)](https://github.com/basarkomurcu/Mario_Game/assets/134771511/7de4aa02-d223-4ae8-b990-53d0122b157c)